dwiegreffe/mdsrv-web/faq.md

 You propbably imported your trajectory via the _Match Trajectory Stream_ menu to stream your trajectory from the MDsrv.
 The overlapping occurs, because the static structure is still visible.
 You need to clean up your visualization.
 Open the _State Tree_ on the left and turn off the visibility for your static structure to which you assigned the trajectory stream.

 For a more detailed description on how to clean up the visulation after you assigned a trajectory for streaming to a structure, you can check out the tutorial on <a href="tutorial.html#tutorial-stream-trajectory">Stream a trajectory from the MDsrv</a>.
-You can also look at the FAQ: <a href="tutorial.html#faq-visibility">How do I change the visibility of a structure, trajectory or other component?</a>.
+You can also look at the FAQ: <a href="#faq-visibility">How do I change the visibility of a structure, trajectory or other component?</a>.
 </div></p></details>

 <a name='faq-share-session'></a>